MauraLxy/CG-shading-cows/README.md

 # CG-shading-cows
 Attempts of different methods of shading.
+This is a university project.

 1-normal color shading